BoltsFramework/Bolts-ObjC/README.md

 ### Resolving App Link Metadata

 Bolts allows for custom App Link resolution, which may be used as a performance optimization (e.g. caching the metadata) or as a mechanism to allow developers to use a centralized index for obtaining App Link metadata.
 A custom App Link resolver just needs to be able to take a URL and return a `BFAppLink` containing the ordered list of `BFAppLinkTarget`s that are applicable for this device.
-Bolts provides one of these out of the box that performs this resolution on the device using a hidden UIWebView.
+Bolts provides one of these out of the box that performs this resolution on the device using a hidden ~~UIWebView~~ WKWebview.

 You can use any resolver that implements the `BFAppLinkResolving` protocol by using one of the overloads on `BFAppLinkNavigation`: